tigerbeetle/tigerbeetle/docs/TIGER_STYLE.md

 - Declare variables at the **smallest possible scope**, and **minimize the number of variables in scope**, to reduce the probability that variables are misused.

-- Restrict the length of function bodies to reduce the probability of poorly structured code.
-We enforce a **hard limit of 70 lines per function**.
+- There's a sharp discontinuity between a function fitting on a screen, and having to scroll to even see how long it is.
+For this physical reason we enforce a **hard limit of 70 lines per function**.

-  Splitting code into functions requires taste.
-There are many ways to cut a wall of code into chunks of 70 lines, but only a few splits will feel right.
+  Art is born out of constraints.
+There are many ways to cut a wall of code into chunks of 70 lines, but only a few splits will feel just right.
 Some rules of thumb:

   * Good function shape is often the inverse of an hourglass: a few parameters, a simple return type, and a lot of meaty logic between the braces.